21 Tips For First-Time Thru-Hikers

 12. Stretch Often – And Then Stretch More

 Stress injuries are common among long-distance hikers and the best way to avoid them is through regular stretching.
 Take a few minutes to stretch your calves, quads, and hamstrings every morning, evening, and during rest breaks.
-It’s easy to neglect stretching, especially when you’re tired – which will pretty much be all the time – but keeping up with a stretching regimen is crucial to your success.
+It’s easy to neglect stretching, especially when you’re tired but staying consistent with a routine can make a big difference.

 Photo credit: Heather Eldridge (CleverHiker.com)